wavefrontHQ/docs/pages/doc/ui_dashboards.md

     ![chart_title](images/chart_title.png)

 1. Scroll down to the Save To section and click **Choose Dashboard**.
-1. Start entering the name of the target dashboard and select a dashboard from the dropdown list of matching dashboards and click **Insert**.
+1. Start entering the dashboard name and select the target dashboard from the dropdown list and click **Insert**.
-   The selected dashboard opens in edit mode and the chart you selected displays at the top of the dashboard under a section titled Incoming Chart.
+   The selected dashboard opens in edit mode and the chart you selected displays at the top of the dashboard in an **Incoming Chart** section.
-1. Click and drag the cloned chart to the section and row of your choice and click **Save** at the top of the dashboard.
+1. Click and drag the chart to the location of your choice and click **Save** at the top of the dashboard browser.

-## Cloning a Dashboard
+## Clone a Dashboard

 1. To clone a dashboard:
   -   From the All Dashboards page, locate the dashboard, click the three dots, and select Clone.
   ![clone dashboard](images/dashboard_clone.png)
   -   From a dashboard, click the pencil icon on the right side below the task bar, and select **Clone**.
 1. Specify a new URL.
-1. Optionally edit the dashboard name.
+The URL field supports letters, numbers, underscores, and dashes.
+Do not include `https://` 1.(Optional) Edit the dashboard name.
 1. Click **Clone**.

-## Editing a Dashboard
+## Edit a Dashboard

 {% include shared/system_dashboard.html %}

-When editing a dashboard, you can make changes to the dashboard description, name, [dashboard variables](dashboards_variables.html), sections, and charts.
+When you edit a dashboard, you can make changes to the dashboard description, name, [dashboard variables](dashboards_variables.html), sections, and charts.

-1. To edit a dashboard:
+1. Put the dashboard into Edito mode:
 -   From the All Dashboards page, locate the dashboard, click the three dots on the left and and select **Edit**.
 ![edit dashboard](images/dashboard_edit.png)
 -   From a dashboard, click the pencil icon on the right side below the task bar, and select **Edit**.

-   The dashboard displays in edit mode.
 1. Edit the dashboard.

-   When editing a dashboard, you may make several changes at a time.
+   When you edit a dashboard, you may make several changes at a time.
 To remove a change, click the revert icon to the left of **Edit JSON** on the task bar.
 The revert icon removes changes starting with the most recent and works backwards.
 You can remove only changes made in the current edit mode session.
 2. To save configuration changes, click the  **Save** button in the top right.

    ![save dashboard](images/save_dashboard.png)